 the notation ‘_<i>’ for child resources indicates that the resource name is the name of the child ModuleClass or SubDevice flexContainer, appended with an underscore ‘_’ and an incrementing index so that it is unique in the [flexNode] children (e.g. “dmFirmware_0”, “dmFirmware_1”, etc.).
 The index shall not have leading 0’s.

 the current list of modules for Device Management is not fixed and can evolve with new optional features.

-Table 5.8.2-3: Custom Attributes of [flexNode] resource